jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 When there is the input, the loop will end and the program execution will proceed to the next line.
-Remember, `waitUntil` in RobotC is a loop with condition, just like `while` loop.
+Remember, `waitUntil` in ROBOTC is a loop with a condition, just like `while` loop.

 ## Bugs
 There is the possibility that the loop may not exit or